-What you must pay when Services that are covered for you you get these services Hospice care (continued) When you are admitted to a hospice you have the right to remain in your plan; if you chose to remain in your plan you must continue to pay plan premiums.
+Services that are covered for you What you must pay when you get these services Hospice care (continued) When you are admitted to a hospice you have the right to remain in your plan; if you chose to remain in your plan you must continue to pay plan premiums.
 For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay your hospice provider for your hospice services and any Part A and Part B services related to your terminal prognosis.
 While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.
 You will be billed Original Medicare cost sharing.
 For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network and follow plan rules (such as if there is a requirement to obtain prior authorization).
-If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost sharing amount for in-network services If you obtain the covered services from an out-of-network provider, you pay the plan cost sharing for out-of-network services For services that are covered by our plan but are not covered by Medicare Part A or B: Our plan will continue to cover plan-covered
+If you obtain the covered services from a network provider and follow plan rules for obtaining service, you only pay the plan cost sharing amount for in-network services If you obtain the covered services from an out-of-network provider, you pay the cost sharing under Fee-for-Service Medicare (Original Medicare) For services that are covered by our plan but are not covered by Medicare Part A or B: Our plan will continue to cover plan-covered

 Services that are covered for you What you must pay when you get these services For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost sharing.
-If they are related to your terminal hospice condition then you pay Original Medicare cost sharing.
+If they are related to your terminal hospice condition, then you pay Original Medicare cost sharing.
 Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice?).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
-In-Network Immunizations There is no coinsurance.
-Covered Medicare Part B services include: copayment, or deductible for pneumonia, influenza, Hepatitis Pneumonia vaccine B, and COVID-19 vaccines.
-Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary For other Medicare-covered Hepatitis B vaccine if you are at high or intermediate risk of vaccines (if you are at risk and getting Hepatitis B they meet Medicare Part B coverage rules), please refer to COVID-19 vaccine the Medicare Part B prescription Other vaccines if you are at risk and they meet Medicare drugs section of this chart for applicable cost sharing.
-Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
+Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules There is no coinsurance, copayment, or deductible for pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
+For other Medicare-covered vaccines (if you are at risk and they meet Medicare Part B coverage rules), please refer to the Medicare Part B prescription drugs section of this chart for applicable cost sharing.
+We also cover some vaccines under our Part D prescription drug benefit.
 Some Part B drugs require prior authorization to be covered.
-Out-of-Network \$0 copay for Medicare-covered pneumonia, influenza, Covid-19, and Hepatitis B vaccines.
-For other Medicare-covered vaccines (if you are at risk and they meet Medicare Part B coverage rules), please refer to the Medicare Part B prescription drugs section of this chart for applicable cost sharing.